 In three simple steps, get a basic indication (minus loss of earnings and other possible extras) of how much compensation you may be due.

 Click the green button to use our new compensation calculator today.

 Detecting a TBI can be a complex process, as every brain injury is different – this is what makes them so difficult to diagnose.

 It may take several days or even weeks for any indication of an injury to appear, potentially delaying recovery.

-Severe brain injuries are often self-evident, in which case assessing the extent of the damage is essential.
+in which case assessing the extent of the damage is essential.
 Even if your symptoms are mild, you should still get checked out by a doctor.

 Diagnostic tests often include a neurological examination, brain imaging (such as an MRI or CAT) and evaluations by a physical therapist.

 Traumatic Brain Injury Treatment

 Every TB needs a unique treatment plan.
 Initial treatment typically involves stabilising the injured person’s essential bodily functions, such as their blood pressure and breathing.

 Once they out of immediate danger, other forms of medical care can then be undertaken.